Concentrations let you individualize your BCom program and go beyond the scope of your primary option.

 |COMM 486L||Sustainable and Strategic Real Estate Investment and Community Development (no longer offered)|

 |COMM 495||Business and Sustainable Development (no longer offered)|

-5 COMM 484 (formerly COMM 486F) can be counted toward both the Year 4 Marketing option requirement and the Sustainability concentration.
+4 COMM 485 (formerly COMM 386E Social Enterprise) can be counted toward both the Year 4 Entrepreneurship option requirement and the Sustainability concentration.
 A maximum of three credits of coursework within your degree can be applied to fulfill both option and concentration requirements.